Whether you are producing CD's, cassettes, vinyl records or

 The equipment that is used to master your music, and the room in which this is done, are critical.
 In order for your project to be enhanced and improved, and not harmed, the equipment has to be of the highest caliber.
 The processing gear found in a good mastering room is at least as good as, and most often better, than that found in the very best recording studio.
 If the gear is not of the very highest standard, the sound quality of your music will be harmed.

 The monitoring system is equally important.
 The mastering engineer has to be able to trust his monitor system, even more so than the recording engineer, because they will be used to make the very last adjustments and corrections to the sound before manufacturing.
 Of course the monitors, amplifiers, and wiring have to be of the very best quality, and equally important is the D/A (Digital-to-Analog) converter.
-The new standard in mastering facilities is 96Khz/24 bit conversion for the monitor system.

 The mastering suite itself goes hand-in-glove with the monitoring system.
 It should be spacious enough to allow low bass frequencies to fully develop, and the acoustical design should be tight & accurate, like a good control room.